 Now accepting Telehealth appointments.

 The signs of aging — fine lines and wrinkles — can be eliminated with a cosmetic facelift.
 However, a surgical facelift is invasive and increases the risks of developing an infection and other complications.
 In lieu of a surgical facelift, more people are opting for injectable fillers as a way to look more youthful.
-Dr. Stella Matsuda and Dr. Shannon Sheu of Matsuda Dermatology in Honolulu, Hawaii take a personalized approach to helping you look your best while maintaining a natural look.
+Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii take a personalized approach to helping you look your best while maintaining a natural look.
 Since all injectable fillers have different strengths and characteristics, please contact the office to schedule a personalized cosmetic filler assessment and consultation.

 Facial fillers are substances that can be injected directly into the face to add volume to the skin.
 Fillers use substances such as calcium hydroxyl apatite and hyaluronic acid that help in the rejuvenation of facial skin, reducing the appearance of wrinkles in the process.
 Facial fillers, also known as ‘volumizers,’ are additionally used to plump up the lips or raise scar depressions.

 The body contains its own natural filler called hyaluronic acid.
 This substance gives the skin its volume and prevents it from sagging.
 However, as we age and deal with life’s stresses, our hyaluronic acid decreases.
 When this happens, the face appears aged and manifests deeper nasolabial folds, thinning of the lips, a deeper mentalis fold, unaesthetic marionette lines, and turning down of the lip corners.